jonw1235/1235mediawebsite/content/pages/index.md

       At 1235Media, we specialize in delivering top-tier software consulting services to medium and large corporations.
-With a combined 40 years of experience working on large-scale projects involving streaming media, physical electronic devices, and back-end services for AAA video games, our team brings a wealth of expertise and a track record of success.
+With a combined 40 years of experience working on large-scale projects involving streaming media, physical electronic devices, and highly scalable services for AAA video games, our team brings a wealth of expertise and a track record of success.
     actions:
       - label: Get started
         altText: ''